 For more than fifty years, Openlands has been a vocal, visionary advocate of regional planning as a means to statewide protection and conservation of water resources.
 We forge multi-faceted partnerships to transform cutting edge pilot programs into common business practices.
-We collaborate with government agencies and industry on innovative stormwater management programs, plans, and clean water regulations to create vibrant, living, and more resilient places to live and work.
+We collaborate with government agencies and industry on innovative stormwater management programs, plans, and clean water regulations to create vibrant, resilient places to live and work.

 We have worked to improve the water quality of the Chicago River, where people canoe and kayak, and to where wildlife, like river otters, are slowly returning.
 With our partners the Illinois Department of Natural Resources, Illinois Paddling Council, and the Northeastern Illinois Planning Commission (now CMAP), Openlands co-authored the first regional water trails plan.
 With support of the Grand Victoria Foundation, we worked to implement the plan and to show how people can paddle on our waterways.

 Openlands works with agencies, industry, and the land trust community to define and reform programs, such as the State Revolving Loan funds, to finance innovative practices that can transform how we manage water.
 As a member of the United States Environmental Protection Agency Green Infrastructure Collaborative, Openlands’ Space to Grow partnership is emerging as a national model for community-based green stormwater solutions.

 In 2009, Openlands and Metropolitan Planning Council released Before the Wells Run Dry: Ensuring Sustainable Water Supplies for Illinois.
 This report recommended coordination of planning and implementing strategies to ensure the long-term sustainability and efficient use of our finite, fragile water resources.

 Executive Summary: Before the Wells Run Dry: Ensuring Sustainable Water Supplies for Illinois